 “Could you get in and show me where it is?” he asked.
 This request scared me.

-“C’mon, get in and show me” he said as he opened the passenger door.
+“C’mon, get in and show me,” he said as he opened the passenger door.

 I really didn’t want to get into this stranger’s car, but I feared saying the word “no” to adults.
 This came from my father, who would completely go off in a rage if I ever said “no” to him or my mother.
-Unwillingly I climbed into the stranger’s car, ignoring the voice in my head screaming at me “DON’T GET IN THAT CAR!”
+Unwillingly I climbed into the stranger’s car, ignoring the voice in my head screaming at me, “DON’T GET IN THAT CAR!”

-The stranger drove up London Road and as we approached Gotha Street I said “It’s just here on the right”.
+The stranger drove up London Road, and as we approached Gotha Street, I said, “It’s just here on the right.”
 The man ignored me and drove in silence past Gotha Street.
-By now I was petrified.
+By now, I was petrified.
 Why was he driving on?
 Why was he saying nothing?
 I formed and executed a very quick plan.
-When he reached the end of London Road, I opened the car door and dived out tumbling onto the safety of the street.
+When he reached the end of London Road, I opened the car door and dived out, tumbling onto the safety of the street.
 The stranger in the car sped away.

 I wonder if this is what happened to Brian, even John and Thomas.

 I do not think the killer is Brian’s brother, William.
-Police, as we know, have many ways of getting a confession out of someone, regardless of their innocence or guilt.
+As we know, police have many ways of getting a confession out of someone, regardless of their innocence or guilt.
 I also think his ex-wife likely lied about the confession.
 They divorced in 2003, so I have to wonder why she waited FIVE years to go to the police.
 She claimed she was afraid of him as the reason.